 Among the important customs, people visit the holy wells for blessings.
 The Celtic culture refers to this type of practice as the Irish blessings.
 People revolve around those wells in the direction of the sun; they pray for health and blessings.
 They also use a piece of cloth as offerings to the gods.
 Visiting the wells is a main practice in the Imbolc.

-Interestingly, things in the modern times have not changed.
+Interestingly, things in modern times have not changed.
 In fact, people in Ireland still care about the weather conditions.
 They wait for February to celebrate Imbolc and start anticipating the upcoming weather of summer.
 The Celts actually have weather predictions through reading omens and fortunes.
 There was that odd notion that the Celtic culture confided in.
-They believed that when a bad weather on the day of Imbolc, February 1st, means summer will be great.
+They believed that when the weather on the day of Imbolc, February 1st, is bad, it means summer will be great.

 How Exactly Can the Bad Weather be a Good Sign?